 I met acharya Chandramani at the Swami Rama Sadhaka Grama (SRSG).
 At some point, when I joined the gurukulam program, I was actually living in a room next to his.

 I remember with joy whenever he would answer my questions regarding Sanskrit and yoga philosophy.
-He is so incredibly knowledgable, not only intellectually but also experientially.
+He is so incredibly knowledgeable, not only intellectually but also experientially.

 It makes me happy to know that some of his yoga teachers are also disciples of Swami Veda Bharati, like Sandeep Pandey and Priya Pooja, who I also met at SRSG.